isomerpages/csa-otcep/_2022-highlights/Presentation/Introducing Incident Response Framework for Embedded System.md

 <hr class="my-3 border-primary" />

-##### **The Panel Discussion on the Introducing Incident Response Framework for Embedded System continues.**
 <font size=5><b> Synopsis: </b></font>

 <p style="text-align:justify"><font size="4">Cybersecurity Incident responding is commonly unheard in the OT environment, and the main responders to issues are typically OT engineers/operators or vendors, often resetting the devices or process to restore operations which may deny a discovery of a cyber breach.
 These may be caused by user interaction with Real-Time Operating System (RTOS) or software is not always simple and are limited in scope, and caused a lack of visibility or centralised data aggregation.
-Therefore, it is important to combine Engineering "Forensics" with Digital Forensics in such instances.</font></p><br><br>
+Therefore, it is important to combine Engineering "Forensics" with Digital Forensics in such instances.
+The panel discussion on the introducing incident response framework for embedded system continues.</font></p><br><br>

 <style type="text/css">